-Harfenlabor presents an online lecture held on Zoom, on April 17, 2021, on Giovanni Girolamo Kaspberger with two speakers: Anne Marie Dragosits, harpsichord player, with “New information on Giovanni Girolamo Kapsperger - with special focus on his material for the basso continuo”; and Michele Pasotti, lutenist, with “Passaggi per suonare sopra la parte.
-Kapsberger and other 17th century Italian sources for basso continuo on the theorbo.”
-This lecture on Giovanni Girolamo Kapsberger places a special focus on Kapsberger’s vision of a good continuo player accompanying the voice, as demonstrated in his published material for basso continuo.
+In this Harfenlabor online zoom lecture, Anne Marie Dragosits, harpsichordist, brings “New information on Giovanni Girolamo Kapsperger - with special focus on his material for the basso continuo”; Michele Pasotti, lutenist, conducts close reading and analyses of manuscripts and transcripts in “Passaggi per suonare sopra la parte.
+Kapsperger and other 17th century Italian sources for basso continuo on the theorbo.”